factcheckthenews/heuristics/docs/SCORING.md

 ## Text Analysis

-- **Spelling and grammar** are red flags because credible news organizations have style guides,copy editors, and review processes in place.
+- **Spelling and grammar** are red flags because credible news organizations have style guides, copy editors, and review processes in place.
 - **All-caps and excessive punctuation** are also red flags.
-ARTICLES THAT SCREAM AT YOU ARE LKELY TO BE FAKE!!!
+ARTICLES THAT SCREAM AT YOU ARE LIKELY TO BE FAKE!!!

 ## Images